Smart Spending

 Warranty and Repair Costs: Where Refurbished Savings Often Disappear

-Warranty coverage is arguably the most underappreciated cost difference between new and refurbished devices.
+Warranty coverage is the most overlooked cost difference between new and refurbished devices.
 A brand-new iPhone ships with a 1-year limited warranty and the option to add AppleCare+ for another two years at roughly $149.
-Most third-party refurbished sellers offer only a 90-day warranty, and even certified programs from manufacturers rarely exceed one year without an additional purchase.
+Most third-party refurbished sellers offer only a 90-day warranty, and even certified programs from manufacturers rarely exceed one year without an extra purchase.

-That gap matters because electronics failure rates are not evenly distributed across a device’s life.
+That gap matters.
+Electronics failure rates aren’t evenly spread.
 The classic “bathtub curve” in reliability engineering shows that failure risk is highest in the early weeks (infant mortality defects) and again after the two- to three-year mark (wear-out failures).
-A 90-day warranty catches infant mortality issues but leaves you fully exposed to the costlier wear-out phase.
+A 90-day warranty catches infant mortality issues but leaves you fully exposed to costlier wear-out failures.
 A cracked screen on an out-of-warranty iPhone 15 Pro Max runs $279 through Apple, according to Apple’s official service pricing page.
 One repair event can wipe out more than half of your original $400 savings.

 Key Takeaway: A single out-of-warranty screen repair at $279 can eliminate more than 70% of a refurbished device’s upfront savings, Apple’s service pricing confirms repair costs have risen sharply on Pro-tier models, making extended warranty math essential before you buy.